-One or more data bits should carry the leveling feedback to the controller across the DRAM configurations x4, x8 and x16.
-On a x16 device, both byte lanes should be leveled independently.
+One or more data bits should carry the leveling feedback to the controller across the DRAM.
+On an x16 device, both byte lanes should be leveled independently.
 Therefore, a separate feedback mechanism should be available for each byte lane.
 The upper data bits should provide the feedback of the upper Diff_DQS(Diff_UDQS) to clock relationship whereas the lower data bits would indicate the lower Diff_DQS(Diff_LDQS) to clock relationship.